 Need a little more variety in your running meal plan?
 We created this Healthy Grilled Chicken Pesto Pasta recipe inspired by Mediterranean flavors that’s perfect for runners looking for a balanced but flavorful meal.

-Our healthy chicken pesto pasta recipe is a well-balanced meal that has healthy fats, lean protein, and complex carbohydrates to fuel your next run, and help with recovery!
+Our healthy chicken pesto pasta recipe is a well-balanced meal that has healthy fats, lean protein, and complex carb loading to fuel your next run, and help with recovery!

 This healthy pasta recipe is pretty easy to make, and we include a delicious pesto recipe so you can make your own!